TheKevJames/web/reviews/README.rst

 `Three Worlds Collide`_                         SciFi, RatFic                           Short and highly recommended.
 "The kind of classic fifties-era first-contact story that Jonathan Swift might have written, if Jonathan Swift had had a background in game theory." -Peter Watts
 `Time Braid`_                                   FanFic(Naruto), RatFic                  Time-looping power-creep crackfic with some occasional fucked up subject matter.
 That said, it somehow manages to be a great read despite the previous sentence.
 `Unriddle the Riddle`_                          FanFic(HPMOR)                           A recursive fanfic alternate ending for HPMOR: "What if Harry allied with the Professor?".
 Meh.
+`Vapors`_ (sequel: `Clarity`_)                  FanFic(Naruto), SI                      The sort of thing I consider a "SI done right" -- the protagonist doesn't start with mythical chosen-one powers, doesn't have game-breaking knowledge-from-outside, and has no encyclopediac knowledge of the source universe.
+Fantastic read all the way up to a couple chapters before the end, at which point there's a big cliched twist when the story could have just ended in a supremely satisfying way.
+The sequel is much shorter, deals with that twist, and has a satisfying ending of its own, but the story probably would have hung together better if that twist hadn't occured.
+All-in-all a great read, though, even with that issue.
 `When In Doubt, Obliviate`_                     FanFic(HP), Humor                       Silly little story about HP being raised by Gilderoy Lockhart.
 Short read, good for a few giggles.
 `Worm`_                                         Superheroes, RatFic                     One of, if not the, best web serials I've ever read.
 Could not recommend more highly.
 Warning: incredibly long.
 Like, seriously long.
 As long as the entire "A Song of Ice and Fire" series -- and that's ignoring Worm's recently-published interlude and in-progress follow-up sequel.
 ==============================================  ======================================  ===========